TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sql-migrating-to-azure-planning-a-migration.md

             "order": 3,
             "controlType": "textbox",
             "visibility": "engine_source != dont_know_answer",
-            "displayLabel": "How many DBs are planning for migration?", "infoBalloonText": "Enter the number of database planning for migration.", "required": false
+            "displayLabel": "What is the version of the database engine?", "infoBalloonText": "Enter the version of the database.", "required": false
         },
 	{